BMB-STAT/BMB-STAT5/chapter1.md

 The third column is the Sum of Squares (quantifies variability between the groups of interest and within groups of interest in separate rows).
 The fourth column is the Mean Squares (Sum of Squares divided by DF on the same row).
-The fifth column is the F-statistic (Mean squares of row 1/mean squares of row 2). needs a bit more detail - similar to when they calculated in STAT1? check Lastly there is the P-value.
+The fifth column is the F-statistic (Mean squares of row 1/mean squares of row 2).
+These should sound familiar from STAT1, when we were calculating standard deviation.

+Lastly there is the p-value.

 From the p-value obtain what can you conclude?